xlwings/xlwings/docs/converters.rst

 * **formatter** (new in v0.28.1)

+  .. note:: You can't use formatters with Excel tables.

   The ``formatter`` option accepts the name of a function.
 The function will be called after writing the values to Excel and allows you to easily style the range in a very flexible way.
 How it works is best shown with a little example:

   .. code-block:: python